basiralab/gGAN/README.md

 Fast Representation Learning with Pytorch-geometric: Fey, Matthias, Lenssen, Jan E., 2019, ICLR Workshop on  Representation Learning on Graphs and Manifolds

 Network Normalization for Integrating Multi-view Networks (netNorm): Dhifallah, S., Rekik, I., 2020, Estimation of connectional brain templates using selective multi-view network normalization

+# arXiv link

+You can download our paper at: https://arxiv.org/abs/2009.11166

 # Please Cite the Following paper when using gGAN: